 Kate has a background in the professional services.
 Having joined the graduate program at PwC, she gained her chartered accountancy qualification and worked on a wide range of financial reports.
 The audit of Plan UK spurred Kate’s interest in the non-profit sector.
 After a career break volunteering in East Africa, Kate returned to join the Sustainability practice of PwC, where her focus was on the non-financial reporting of large international corporations, in the many forms that currently takes.

 Kate now works at The B Team, a not-for-profit initiative formed by a global group of business leaders to catalyse a better way of doing business, for the wellbeing of people and the planet.
-She has just moved back from nearly 3 years in NYC to open a London office.
-Kate studied Accounting and Computing at the University of Leeds.
+Kate gained a BSc in Accounting and Computing at the University of Leeds.

 David spent his early career in strategy consulting with McKinsey & Company and subsequently in finance with Lloyds Banking Group.
 He left the city and, via OnPurpose, joined UnLtd (The Foundation for Social Entrepreneurs) to support mission led businesses deliver societal change.
 David is passionate about the role that entrepreneurs can have in driving positive impact, whether at a local, community or a systemic level.